-However, when referring these height and geopotential values from Boulder to the geoid (to determine absolute values of height and geopotential), some (temporary) complications arise.
-NGS is currently in the midst of the airborne campaign portion of the "Gravity for the Redefinition of the American Vertical Datum" (GRAV-D) program, [3], to model the geoid using gravity based measurements and update the most recent, classic-leveling based datum, NAVD88.
-[4] The project has many aspects, but the idea is to use short, spatial-wavelength gravity data from aircraft to supplement the long wavelength GRACE and GOCE space-based geoid models.
+As will be described in detail below, the height measurements performed at NIST during this project have exceptionally high differential accuracy.
+However, when referring these height (and resulting geopotential) values from Boulder to the geoid (to determine absolute values of height and geopotential), some (temporary) complications arise.
+NGS is currently in the midst of the airborne campaign portion of the "Gravity for the Redefinition of the American Vertical Datum" (GRAV-D) program, [], to model the geoid using gravity based measurements and update the most recent, classic-leveling based datum, NAVD88. [] The project has many aspects, but the idea is to use short, spatial-wavelength gravity data from aircraft to supplement the long wavelength GRACE and GOCE space-based geoid models.
 By 2022, the goal is to have the geoid determined with 1 cm absolute accuracy throughout the United States.

-So for the purposes of this project, the height and geopotential results will be rigorously quantified relative to a bench mark (Q407; arbitrary but convenient) on the NIST campus.
-For quantities referenced to the geoid, this same rigor will not be possible until the airborne gravity portion of the GRAV-D project is complete (though some rule-of-thumb values will be provided).
+So, as in 2015, the height and geopotential results will be rigorously quantified relative to a bench mark on the NIST campus (Q407; arbitrary but convenient).
+For quantities referenced to the geoid, this same rigor will not be possible until the airborne gravity portion of the GRAV-D project is complete (though some rule-of-thumb values are provided).
 The problem is that the current vertical datum, NAVD88, has both a known bias and a continent-wide slope relative to the geoid.
 When the new geoid is published it will be a simple matter to "tie" the results from this project to the new datum.
 At that point, continent-wide projects that require few-centimeter accuracy will be possible in the United States.